Home » Blog » Mac OS X » How to Backup Apple Mail to iCloud Account ?

 If you are using an iCloud Mail account, the emails are stored on Apple’s iCloud servers and synced across devices.
 In that case, iCloud acts as a mail server, not truly a backup.

-If you are using Apple Mail with other email services such as Gmail, Yahoo, Outlook or a POP account, Apple Mail does not automatically store or back up the emails to iCloud.
-The email remains on the original mail server or locally on the device, depending on the account configuration.
+If you use Apple Mail and another email account (e.g. Gmail, Yahoo, Outlook or POP), Apple Mail doesn’t backup emails to iCloud or save the emails locally in iCloud.
+Emails are stored on the original server or locally on the device, depending on the configuration of the account.

 Method 1: Manually Backup Apple Mail to iCloud Account?

-As we now know that there is no auto backup option here, the manual method involves enabling iCloud Mail sync so the emails are stored and updated onn the Apple’s cloud servers.
+As we now know that there is no auto backup option here, the manual method involves enabling iCloud Mail sync so the emails are stored and updated on Apple’s cloud servers.
 It does not create any backup that is downloadable, but ensures the emails are continuously saved in iCloud.

 How to Backup Apple Mail to iCloud on macOS?